Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Marks

-Create Marks for quick navigation and visualization, to define sections and even add timed comments in notes.
+Create Marks for quick navigation and visualization, to define sections.
+You can change the color of the marks to differentiate sections, and add a textual note to each mark for a timed comment.
 Sections are defined by marks and are contiguous.

 Add Mark to create a mark at the playhead position.